 Several evaluations suggest that the introduction of the HRRP was associated with changes in behavior and small reductions in readmission rates (13, 41, 99).
-Hospitals have increased the adoption of quality improvement activities in response to the HRRP (11) and there was a relative decline of 0.032 percentage points per month for the targeted diagnoses during the first 30 months of the program (99).
-This translates into a reduction of approximately 4.7% over the first 30 months of the program.
-There is also some evidence that the program HRRP is having a broader impact through reductions in readmission rates for non-Medicare patients and for conditions not penalized through the program such as gastrointestinal disease (13, 41, 99).
+Hospitals have increased the adoption of quality-improvement activities in response to the HRRP (11), and there was a relative decline of 0.032 percentage points per month for the targeted diagnoses during the first 30 months of the program (99).
+This result translates into a reduction of approximately 4.7% over the first 30 months of the program.
+Some evidence also shows that the HRRP is having a broader impact through reductions in readmission rates for non-Medicare patients and for conditions not penalized through the program, such as gastrointestinal disease (13, 41, 99).
 However, there is also some indication that the rate of reductions in readmissions is declining over time, which suggests that the success of the program may not be sustained in the future (99).
 In contrast to the HRRP’s relative success, the results from evaluations of the HVBP have been disappointing.
-Recent studies on the early effects of the HVBP found no evidence that the program improved performance on Clinical Process or Patient Experience measures (83), or that it was associated with reduced mortality (36).
+Recent studies on the early effects of the HVBP found no evidence that the program improved performance on clinical process or patient experience measures (82) or that it was associated with reduced mortality (36).

-Behavioural economic theory would predict that the relatively large penalties in the HRRP, along with its simpler program design, would lead to the greater success of this program compared to HVBP (52).
-Although the current design of the HVBP is at least moderately well-aligned with best practice in terms of its selection of measurements with room for improvement, incentives for both achievement and improvement, and provision of technical assistance, the incentives may not be sufficiently large to motivate a response to the program (84).
-Despite substantial variations in quality among hospitals for individual measures, the intricately constructed overall measure of quality in the HVBP results in a very small financial impact, even for hospitals with extremes of high or low performance (98).
+Behavioral economic theory would predict that the relatively large penalties in the HRRP, along with its simpler program design, would lead to its greater success as compared with HVBP (52).
+Although the design of the HVBP is moderately well aligned with best practice---it uses measurements with room for improvement, includes incentives for both achievement and improvement, and provides technical assistance to hospitals---the incentives may not be sufficiently large to motivate a response (84).
+Despite substantial between-hospital variations in quality for individual measures, the intricately constructed overall measure of quality in the HVBP results in a very small financial impact, even for hospitals with extremely high or low performance (98).

-Although the level of success of the two programs differs, both have generated concerns about unintended consequences.
-The primary concern is that hospitals treating more disadvantaged patients are disproportionately penalized (43, 55, 80, 93).
+Although the levels of success of the two programs differ, both have generated concerns about unintended consequences.
+The primary concern is that hospitals that treat more disadvantaged patients are disproportionately penalized (43, 55, 80, 89).
 One study estimated that safety net hospitals are more than twice as likely to be penalized under the HRRP (43).
-Under the HVBP, safety net hospitals also face higher penalties, in part due to worse performance on the Patient Experience domain (43).
-Other research has found that the Disproportionate Share Hospital (DSH) index is inversely related to scores for achievement and improvement, as well as overall payment adjustments (80).
-The penalties incurred by these hospitals have the potential to reduce the resources available to safety net hospitals for improving quality of care, potentially exacerbating health care disparities.
-Without revisions to the risk adjustment procedure, hospitals may become more reluctant to serve disadvantaged patient populations.
+Under the HVBP, safety net hospitals also face higher penalties, in part owing to worse performance in the patient experience domain (43).
+Other research has found that the disproportionate share hospital (DSH) index is inversely related to scores for achievement and improvement, as well as to overall payment adjustments[AU: ok? the index is inversely related to payment adjustments?]
+(80).
+The penalties incurred by these hospitals have the potential to reduce the resources available to safety net hospitals to improve their quality of care, which may exacerbate health care disparities.
+Without revisions to the risk-adjustment procedure, hospitals may become more reluctant to serve disadvantaged patient populations.

 Another concern specifically related to the HRRP is that hospitals are reducing readmissions by keeping patients in observational units rather than readmitting them.
 Although evidence suggests that the use of observational units has increased since the passage of the ACA, one study found that the increase was not associated with reductions in readmissions (17, 40, 99).